orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 * **Administrators** are responsible for the configuration of Orthanc and for the management of the collections of medical images (referred to as "projects").
-It is up to the administrators to upload the DICOM images, to create the projects, to dispatch the images among the different projects, and to associate projects with instructors and learners.
-To this end, administrators have access to the administrative interface of the Education plugin, as well as to :ref:`Orthanc Explorer <orthanc-explorer>` and :ref:`Orthanc Explorer 2 <orthanc-explorer-2>`.
+It is up to the administrators to upload the DICOM resources, to create the projects, to dispatch the images among the different projects, and to associate projects with instructors and learners.
+To this end, administrators have full access to the administrative interface of the Education plugin, to the configuration of all of the projects, as well as to both :ref:`Orthanc Explorer <orthanc-explorer>` and :ref:`Orthanc Explorer 2 <orthanc-explorer-2>`.

 * **Standard users** represent either instructors (teachers) or